kahunam/wordpress-auto-alt-tags/README.md

 **"Gemini API key not configured"**
 - Ensure your API key is properly set in wp-config.php or admin settings

-**"Failed to create resized image"**
+**"Failed to get image URL"**
 - Check file permissions in uploads directory
 - Ensure GD or ImageMagick extension is installed

 **"API request failed"**
 - Verify your API key is valid and has credits
 - Check server has outbound HTTPS access
+- Ensure you're using the correct model name (gemini-2.5-flash-preview-04-17)

 **Processing stops unexpectedly**
 - Use WP-CLI for large batches to avoid browser timeouts
 - Check PHP memory and execution time limits
+- Enable debug logging to see detailed error messages

 ### Debug Mode

-Enable WordPress debug mode to see detailed error logs:
+Enable detailed error logging in the plugin settings or check WordPress debug logs:

 ```php
 define('WP_DEBUG', true);